ninjaaron/xonsh-quickstart/README.rst

 Going between the Modes
 -----------------------
-There are several special xonsh constructs that work both in command mode and in Python mode which can be useful for carting data around, though the first feature we'll cover will be globbing, which isn't exactly a way to move data between the modes.
+There are several special xonsh constructs that work both in subprocess mode and in Python mode which can be useful for carting data around, though the first feature we'll cover will be globbing, which isn't exactly a way to move data between the modes.

 Globs
 ~~~~~
-aside from the unquoted globbing behavior in command mode, xonsh
+aside from the unquoted globbing behavior in subprocess mode, xonsh
 supports regex globbing everywhere with backticks.
 This feels overkill
 most of the time, but is extremely useful when you need it.
 It is also
 somewhat necessitated by the omission of brace expansion.